kFo/reference/lexical_structure.rst

 Lexical Structure
 =================

 This section describes the detailed lexical structure of the Lean language.
-Most readers may want to skip this section on the first read.
+Many readers will want to skip this section on a first reading.

 Lean input is processed into a stream of tokens by its scanner, using the UTF-8 encoding.
 The next token is the longest matching prefix of the remaining input.